 Mahara Gallery upgrade

-The long-planned upgrade of the Mahara Gallery in Waikanae will begin later in 2021.
+The 12-month upgrade of the Mahara Gallery in Waikanae began in November 2021.

-Council has voted to confirm its $2.8 million commitment to the project’s $6.5 million estimated cost, following the Mahara Gallery Trust’s recent success in securing government funding from the Regional Culture and Heritage Fund (RCHF) towards the project.
+Council is investing $2.8 million to the project’s $6.5 million estimated cost, following the Mahara Gallery Trust’s success in securing government funding from the Regional Culture and Heritage Fund (RCHF), as well as other donations.

 The project funding includes a $250,000 grant from the Waikanae Community Board.